GUFF logo GUFF logo

 GUFF

-The Get Up-and-over Fan Fund
+The Get Up-and-over

-GUFF was created as The Get Up-and-over Fan Fund in 1978, to complete the triangle whose existing sides were TAFF (the TransAtlantic Fan Fund, which sends sf fans between Europe and North America) and DUFF (Down Under Fan Fund, running between North America and Australia).
+GUFF was created as The Get Up-and-over Fan Fund in 1978, to complete the triangle whose existing sides were TAFF (the TransAtlantic Fan Fund, which sends sf fans between Europe and North America) and DUFF (Down Under Fan Fund, running between North America and Australia/New Zealand).
 Of necessity, the name changes to Going Under Fan Fund for southbound trips.
 (See ballot for more.)
 This page is maintained, irregularly, by David Langford.

 GUFF Archive